CoffeeandMath/BasicBeamCode/readme.txt

 Nn - Number of nodes
-Nsteps - Number of solve increments w - Width of the beam h - Height of the beam
+Nsteps - Number of solve increments w - Width of the rod h - Height of the rod
-L - Length of the beam
+L - Length of the rod
-YoungsMod - Youngs Modulus of the beam rho - Unscaled Graviational Force fend - Force on the end of the beam
+YoungsMod - Youngs Modulus of the rod rho - Unscaled Graviational Force fend - Force on the end of the rod
 SolverRead - Level of detail displayed in the terminal readout foldername - Name of folder data is being stored to (data by default) filename - Name of files being stored (dataout by default)